d1x1u/MAGE/README.md

 ## Description
 This is the official PyTorch implementation of the MAGE paper.

-This repository will be fully completed after the article is accepted
+This repository will be fully completed after the article is accepted.

 Checkpoints are released.